dervinism/minis/README.md

 Software user documentation file [minis_documentation.pdf](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf) is available for a detailed explanation of how to use the software graphical user interface.
 Examples on how to use programming interfaces in Matlab and Python are given in [testMatlab.m](https://github.com/dervinism/minis/blob/main/testMatlab.m), [testMatlab_preload.m](https://github.com/dervinism/minis/blob/main/testMatlab_preload.m), [testPython.py](https://github.com/dervinism/minis/blob/main/testPython.py), and [testPython_preload.py](https://github.com/dervinism/minis/blob/main/testPython_preload.py) files.

 **Input files**\
 **The software does NOT work with version 2 ABF files**.
 Please use earlier versions.
-You can convert them using the pClamp software. [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) is an example of an ABF file that was used for testing the software.
+You can convert them using the pClamp Clampfit software. [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) is an example of an ABF file that was used for testing the software.

 **References**\
 Dervinis, M, Major, G (2022) bioRxiv 2022.03.20.485046; doi: https://doi.org/10.1101/2022.03.20.485046